theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/0-ai-journal.md

 closeup of highly reflective giant gold feathers, scattered by a puff of air, that mirror the inside a Las Vegas casino full of slot machines and roulette wheels --ar 1:2 --chaos 30 --stylize 750 --quality 2 -

 closeup of a highly reflective giant gold feathers exploding that mirror the inside a Las Vegas casino full of slot machines and roulette wheels --ar 1:2 --chaos 30 --stylize 750 --quality 2

 ## 2023-04-20

+Images created to match the "Painted Feathers" exhibit here at Heritage on the Marina

+"Purple Haze" ~ Feathers on Four Twenty

 Illustration of feathers.
 In a neon and cyberpunk, synthwave neon environment.
 The scene should be peaceful and shall present a beautiful environment. closeup --ar 1:2 --chaos 10 --stylize 1000 --v 5 --quality 2